 Wiper Blade Not Working Well:

-While wiper blades not working isn’t an issue that will keep your from starting your vehicle, it certainly can create some driving visibility issues.
+While wiper blades not working isn’t an issue that will keep you from starting your vehicle, it certainly can create some driving visibility issues.
 The pressure of the snow and ice can make your windshield wipers work less effectively, while the below-zero temps can aid in causing the rubber blades to become brittle and tear.
 Additionally, your washer fluid and washer fluid lines can freeze.
-Moreover, when the temperatures are freezing and there is a lot of moisture in the air, it is possible for your windshield wipers to freeze up all together or stick to your windshield.
-We would suggest getting heavy duty wiper blades that are made for extreme temperatures as well as some washer fluid that is designed for winter use.
+Moreover, when the temperatures are freezing and there is a lot of moisture in the air, it is possible for your windshield wipers to freeze up altogether or stick to your windshield.
+We would suggest getting heavy-duty wiper blades that are made for extreme temperatures as well as some washer fluid that is designed for winter use.

 Windshield Frozen on the Inside:

-While we wish we would have shared this information sooner, who knew we were going to have a weeklong stint of ice, snow and below freezing temperatures.
+While we wish we would have shared this information sooner, who knew we were going to have a weeklong stint of ice, snow, and below-freezing temperatures.
 That is one thing about Oklahoma weather, the most predictable thing about it is that it’s unpredictable.
 At any rate, we know many of you have not yet ventured out of your homes so perhaps this will be useful information before you head out tomorrow or this weekend.
-As always, if you find you have need of an honest, quality mechanic OKC Auto Works has ASE certified and experienced mechanics that can help get your car back to its prime running condition.
+As always, if you find you have needed an honest, quality mechanic, OKC Auto Works has ASE certified and experienced mechanics that can help get your car back to its prime running condition.
 Additionally, our body shop is second to none if you find yourself sliding into an unfortunate fender bender.
 (405) 634-8200.